lw8192/Red-Team-Dev/C/Interview_Prep.md

 Virtual memory: each process gets a private virtual address space which gets translated to a physical address.
 Each proc has executable code, open handles to system objects, a security context, a PID, environment variables, a priority class, minimum and maximum working set sizes, and 1+ threads.
 RVA - offset of a value in the header.
 Virtual Address = Relative Virtual Address + image base
+Preferred Base Address: compiler accepts a field that sets the base memory address of the exe when loaded.
+If ASLR is not enabled and there's no collisions - exe will be loaded at the preferred base address.
+REBASE: option to let the loading process use a different base address, important when DLLs are compiled with the same base address and loaded into the same process.

 IAT (Import Address Table) - base address, name and info of DLLs that need to be imported.
 INT points to array of names of functions, IAT - array of addresses of functions.
 IAT intially points to the INT, then the IAT is resolved by the loader.